 As noted earlier, St. Luke’s Hospital opened for business at Oppelt’s Water Cure building in 1876.
 On the hospital’s campus today is the historic Coxe Pavilion, which was built in 1914.
 Within this pavilion is the Fowler Family Museum; it contains photos and artifacts, depicting the hospital’s history from when chartered in 1872 to the modern-day era.
 Museum hours are 1 to 3 PM on Monday, Wednesday, and Friday.
 Other times by appointment, call 610-954-4650.
 The museum is across the street from Benet’s birthplace.

 Once part of the homeland of the Lenape Indians; once Moravian farmland; once a tiny village; Fountain Hill has been a small borough since 1893.
-Today, it is home for about 4,600 persons whose quality of life flows from their dedication to church, education, and family life.
+Today, it is home for about 4,800 persons (2020 census) whose quality of life flows from their dedication to church, education, and family life.
 The people of Fountain Hill love their little community and take pride in proclaiming its motto – It’s a thrill to live on the Hill!